 S.B.
 No. 1275 aims to regulate child-care facilities known as "crisis nursery facilities," which provide temporary care for children voluntarily placed by parents or legal guardians during family crises.
-The bill introduces a new definition for crisis nursery facilities in Section 42.002 of the Human Resources Code, specifying that these facilities offer care and supervision for children to help resolve stressful situations critical to the family's functioning.
-Additionally, the bill amends Section 42.041(b) to exempt crisis nursery facilities from certain licensing requirements that apply to other child-care facilities.
+The bill introduces a new definition for crisis nursery facilities in the Human Resources Code and specifies that these facilities are exempt from certain licensing requirements.
+Additionally, it amends existing regulations to include crisis nursery facilities among those that must adhere to specific safety and operational standards.

-The bill also establishes new regulations for crisis nursery facilities under Section 42.0411, which mandates the executive commissioner to adopt rules governing their operation.
-These rules will cover licensing regulations, safety and well-being requirements, capacity based on facility size and children's needs, and necessary information collection.
-Furthermore, the bill stipulates that children may not stay at a crisis nursery facility for more than 72 consecutive hours, although this limit does not apply to residential child-care facilities providing similar services.
+The bill mandates the executive commissioner to adopt rules governing crisis nursery facilities, which will include regulations on child-care licensing, safety requirements, capacity based on facility size and children's needs, and routine financial monitoring.
+It also allows for the filing of complaints against these facilities and requires regular inspections, particularly when complaints arise.
+Importantly, the bill stipulates that a child cannot stay at a crisis nursery facility for more than 72 consecutive hours, although this limit does not apply to residential child-care facilities that offer similar services.
 The act is set to take effect on September 1, 2025.

 Statutes affected: